Supplier Quality Requirements

 b) Unaltered material consigned by or purchased from Archer Aviation or its authorized distributors.

-c) Archer Aviation vendor item (only requires form 1 of AS9102 for all assemblies and/or lower level FAI’s where they form part of the top level assembly part number).
+c) Archer Aviation vendor item (only requires form 1 of AS9102 for all assemblies and/or lower level FAI’s where they form part of the top-level assembly part number).

-d) Discrepant hardware either returned to the manufacturing Supplier or sent to an alternate Supplier and disposition rework or repair.
+d) Discrepant hardware either returned to the manufacturing Supplier or sent to an alternate Supplier and disposition of rework or repair.

 e) Nonfunctional hardware (protective covers, shipping hardware, COTS, etc.), unless otherwise specified.